Matched Multiuser Gaussian Source-Channel Communications via Uncoded Schemes: Correlated Gaussian Sources on a Gaussian Broadcast Channel

 \section{Correlated Gaussian Sources on a Gaussian Broadcast Channel}

-In this section we consider the problem of broadcasting correlated Gaussian sources on a Gaussian broadcast channel, which can be described as follows; see also Fig. \ref{fig:BC} for an illustration.
-Let the zero-mean Gaussian source be $(S_1[n],S_2[n],\ldots,S_M[n])$ with covariance matrix $\Sigma_{S_1,S_2,\ldots,S_M}$, which is assumed to be full rank.
+In this section we consider the problem of sending correlated Gaussian sources on a Gaussian broadcast channel, which can be described as follows; see also Fig. \ref{fig:BC} for an illustration.
+Let the zero-mean Gaussian source be $(S_1[n],S_2[n],\ldots,S_M[n])$ with covariance matrix $\Sigma_{S_1,S_2,\ldots,S_M}$ (or simply $\Sigma_{S_{[1:M]}}$), which is assumed to be full rank.
 The channel is given by